Select your language

 Our group focuses on the identification and quantitation of membrane components and immunological active biomolecules.
 We are specialized in the analysis of lipids, glyco-conjugates, and cell wall components.
 We aim to reveal signaling cascades and biosynthetic pathways on the molecular level, which are altered due to inflammation and infection.
 For that, we develop and apply OMICs workflows and methods for structural characterization.
 In our RG, we unite competences in mass spectrometry (MS) and nuclear magnetic resonance (NMR) approaches enabling in-depth studies of metabolic processes in biological model system as well as clinical samples.

-The RG Bioanalytical Chemistry focus on the identification and quantitation of membrane components and immunological active biomolecules.
-Our RG is specialized in the analysis of lipids, glycol-conjugates and cell wall components.
-We aim to reveal signaling cascades and biosynthetic pathways on the molecular level, which are altered due to inflammation and infection.
-For that we develop and apply OMICs workflows and methods for structural characterization.
-In our RG, we unite competences in mass spectrometry (MS) and nuclear magnetic resonance (NMR) approaches enabling in-depth studies of metabolic processes in biological model system as well as clinical samples.
+The RG Bioanalytical Chemistry focuses on the identification and quantification of immunologically relevant biomolecules and membrane components.
+Our group is specialized in the analysis of lipids and glycoconjugates as cell wall components.
+Our research provides insight into the complex signaling cascades and biosynthesis pathways at the molecular level that are modulated by inflammation and infection.
+For that we develop and apply OMICs workflows and structural analysis methods.
+The research group applies its comprehensive expertise in mass spectrometry (MS) and nuclear magnetic resonance spectroscopy (NMR) to characterize metabolic processes in biological models, host-pathogen interactions, and translational research.

 (1) Structure-function analysis of mycobacterial cell wall components

 To develop diagnostic tools as well as new therapeutic strategies against M. tuberculosis (M.tb) we require a better understanding how the pathogen interacts with the cell membranes and receptors of the host.
-For that we advance analytical approaches using mass spectrometry (MS) and nuclear magnetic resonance (NMR).
+For that we advance analytical approaches using MS and NMR.
 In our research for the German Centre for Infection Research (DZIF) we search for lipid molecules that can be used as diagnostic markers during therapy.
-Together with our collaborators (Microbial Interface Biology, Cellular Microbiology, Clinical Infectious Diseases, Molecular Mycobacteriology, National Reference Center for M.tb) we study membrane bound processes and lipid metabolic alterations that enable M.tb to escape the host immune response.
+Together with our collaborators (RG Molecular & Experimental Mycobacteriology, RG Microbial Interface Biology, RG Cellular Microbiology, Leibniz Lung Clinic at UKSH, Diagnostic Mycobacteriology (National Reference Center for Mycobacteria)) we study membrane bound processes and lipid metabolic alterations that enable M.tb to escape the host immune response.

 The lung epithelial tissue is constantly exposed to particles, toxic chemicals, allergens and pathogens through the inhaled air.
 In this regard the barrier function and immune system of the lung is of vital importance for human health.
 For the respiratory physiology the production of surfactant represents a special link to cellular lipid metabolism.
 In the alveolar tissue, type II pneumocytes secret surfactant composed of glycerophospholipids and proteins as vesicles via exocytosis.
 Type I pneumocytes are covering about 90 percent of the alveolar interface, which require a specific membrane composition to maintain their special thin shape and barrier function.
 In context of our research for the German Center for Lung Research (DZL) we study the perturbation of the lipid metabolism occurring in correlation to the development of chronic obstructive pulmonary disease (COPD).
-In cooperation with the Clin. and Exp.
-Pathology and LungenClinic Grosshansdorf clinical well defined biopsies are characterized.
-We further perform studies on animal models for inflammatory and allergic processes on the airway epithelium together with Prof. Peter König (Uni Lübeck).
+In cooperation with the Histology at the RC Borstel and the LungenClinic Grosshansdorf clinically well-defined biopsies are characterized.

 Funding